Orlando Magic: Logos and uniforms

+Original pinstripes (1989–1998)

 Orlando advertising agency The Advertising Works, led by its president Doug Minear was responsible for the original Magic uniforms.
 The logo, featuring a basketball crowded by stars and the wordmark "Magic" with a star replacing the A, was created following meetings with Walt Disney World artists and over 5000 suggestions sent from around the country.
 Stars would remain a primary feature of the logo once it was redesigned in 2000 to feature a comet-like basketball.
 Pat Williams first suggested the colors black and gold of his alma mater Wake Forest, but this was eschewed for various factors, including the local college UCF using the same scheme.
 Black would still be the primary color in the scheme used by Minear, a trait shared by 16 other NBA teams.
 Other colors were an electric blue specially made by sporting goods manufacturer MacGregor, and silver.
-The home uniforms were white with black pinstripes, featuring black numbers with blue trim, and the road jerseys reversed the scheme while featuring "Orlando" instead of the Magic logo.
+The home uniforms were white with black pinstripes, featuring black numbers with blue trim, and the road jerseys reversed the scheme while featuring "Orlando" instead of the Magic wordmark.
 Given the standard mesh nylon worn across the NBA did not allow for pinstripes, the jerseys were made out of durene, a material with cotton on the underside and polyester bonded on the outside.
 The road uniform was changed to blue with white pinstripes in 1994–95, although the black uniforms remained in use as alternates.

+Sublimated stars (1998–2003)

 For the Magic's 10th anniversary in 1998–99, a new look designed by fashion designer Jhane Barnes was unveiled.
-The pinstripes were dropped and the uniforms now featured stars as the background.
-Both jerseys, made out of the dazzle that was used in the Women's National Basketball Association uniforms, had the Magic logo, with the home jersey in white and the away in blue.
+The pinstripes were relegated to the sides and the uniforms now featured stars as the background.
+Both jerseys, made out of the dazzle that was used in the Women's National Basketball Association uniforms, had the Magic wordmark, with the home jersey in white and the away in blue.
+For its first two seasons, the original "streaking ball with stars" logo was placed on the waistline, but after the Magic changed its logo in the 2000–01 season, the new "shooting ball with stars" logo was placed on the left leg.

+Back to basics (2003–2008)

 The Magic's 15th anniversary in 2003–04 inspired another uniform revamp, opting for a cleaner look without stripes or stars.
-The home jerseys were white and the Magic logo was blue with silver and black trim.
-The away jersey reverted to the city name, and was blue.
-The logo and numbers are white with black trim.
+The home jerseys were white and featured "Magic" in blue block letters with silver and black trim.
+The away jersey reverted to the city name in white block letters with silver and black trim and was blue.
+The logo was placed on either side with thin white and black stripes, and a silver star was placed beneath the collar.
 During this time, the team's original pinstriped jerseys were worn several times per year as alternates: black in 2003–04 and 2006–07, blue in 2004–05, and white in 2005–06.